 Tracking COVID-19 vaccine hesitancy across Australia using Taking the Pulse of the Nation (TTPN) Survey data.
-We add new data every two weeks and the next update will be on 28 October 2021.
+We add new data every two weeks and the next update will be on the 16th December 2021.

-	Vaccine Hesitancy Report Card (2021), Melbourne Institute: Applied Economic & Social Research.
+Vaccine Hesitancy Tracker (2021), Melbourne Institute: Applied Economic & Social Research.

 These figures use data drawn from the Taking the Pulse of the Nation survey Melbourne Institute’s survey of Australians’ attitudes and behaviours on critical, economic and social issues.
 The survey is fielded every two weeks, and each survey wave contains responses from 1200 persons, aged 18 years and over.
 The sample is stratified by gender, age and location to be representative of the Australian population.
 The numbers report moving averages from the most recent two TTPN fortnightly waves.

 © The University of Melbourne – Melbourne Institute: Applied Economic & Social Research, 2021.
 This work is copyright.
 The material may be reproduced and distributed for non-commercial purposes only, subject to the inclusion of an acknowledgment of the source(s).